staarblitz/HyperRing/README.md

 > [!WARNING]
 > HyperRing is WIP and is extremely unstable.
 There is no API, neither a SDK developers use.
-The source coded is published solely for inspection purposes.
+The source code is published solely for inspection purposes.

 # HyperRing - Expose your kernel like you mean it.